chrzaszcz/ex_doctor/README.md

 - `info`: For `:send` events it is a `{to, exists}` tuple, where `to` is the recipient pid, and `exists` is a boolean indicating if the recipient process existed.
 For other events it is `:no_info`.

 You can load the record definitions with `import ExDoctor`, but in our case `mix` has already done it for us.
-The snippets shown at the top of this README do it as well.
+The snippets shown at the top of this page do it as well.

 ### Trace selection: `select`